awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-dynamodb.md

 + [Unsupported Parameters](#copy-parameters-data-source-dynamodb-unsupported-parms)

 **Important**
-If the DynamoDB table does not reside in the same region as your Amazon Redshift cluster, you must use the REGION parameter to specify the region in which the data is located\.
+If the DynamoDB table doesn't reside in the same region as your Amazon Redshift cluster, you must use the REGION parameter to specify the region in which the data is located\.

 ## Syntax<a name="copy-parameters-data-source-dynamodb-syntax"></a>